MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 4. In the **Session control type** field:

    1. Select **Monitor only** if you only want to monitor activities by users.
-This will create a Monitor only policy in which, all sign-ins, heuristic downloads, and Activity typeswill be downloaded, for the apps you selected.
+This will create a Monitor only policy in which, all sign-ins, heuristic downloads, and Activity types will be downloaded, for the apps you selected.

    2. Select **Control file download (with DLP)** if you want to monitor user activities and take additional actions, such as block or protect downloads for users.